 - Use bibliographies and footnotes of secondary sources on your topic to help identify primary source material.

-- Original documents can also be found by searching our archival collections or by contacting the Archives and Research Collections (ARC) staff for help.
-The library has many microform collections of primary sources as well.
-Please ask for assistance at the Research Help Desk.
+- Original documents can also be found by searching our archival collections or by contacting the Archives and Special Collections (ASC) staff for help.

 - Globe and Mail: Canada's Heritage from 1844

 - The Wall Street Journal (1889-1993)

 - The Guardian (1821-2003)